jamesdbrock/hffix/README.md

 ## Boost Date_Time

-If the Boost Date_Time library is available in your build environment, `boost::posix_time::ptime`, `boost::posix_time::time_duration`, and `boost::gregorian::date` will be automatically supported for the various FIX date and time field types.
+If the <a href="http://www.boost.org/doc/html/date_time.html">Boost Date_Time</a> library is available in your build environment, `boost::posix_time::ptime`, `boost::posix_time::time_duration`, and `boost::gregorian::date` will be automatically supported for the various FIX date and time field types.

 To enable High Frequency FIX Parser support for the Boost Date_Time library types, include the Boost libraries before the hffix.hpp library, like this: